Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: An Illustrative One-Dimensional Problem

-\subsection{Discontinuous piecewise constant approximation}
+\subsubsection{Discontinuous Piecewise Constant Approximation}

-A simple computation shows that the constant projection of $u$ on the interval $I_0$ is: \beq u_{h,0}|_{I_0} = 1-2t. \eeq It is obvious that $ -1 \leq 1-2t\leq 1$ for $t\in [0,1]$, thus there is {\bf no overshooting}.
-If $t=0$ or $1$, which corresponds to the cases that the discontinuity is matched with the mesh, the numerical approximation is exact.
+A simple computation shows that the constant projection of $u$ on the interval $I_0$ is the following, \beq u_{h,0}|_{I_0} = 1-2t. \eeq It is obvious that $ -1 \leq 1-2t\leq 1$ for $t\in [0,1]$, thus, there is no overshoot.
+If $t=0$ or $1$, which is a discontinuity-aligned mesh, the numerical approximation is exact.